AaronAKTX/bikesharing/README.md

 # CitiBike NYC Analysis

 ## Project Overview
 An analysis of CitiBike usage in New York in the month of August was completed.
-The goal was to find trends that may translate to other cities where a CitiBike franchise may open.
-The results of this analysis points out details of riding habits that may prove useful when making decisions about how to start and run the business.
+The goal was to find trends that could translate to other cities where a CitiBike franchise may open.
+The results of this analysis points out details of riding habits that shuold prove useful when making decisions about how to start and run the business.

 ###A Tableau Story of the significant data points can be found here [Link to Story](https://public.tableau.com/app/profile/aaron.hall4277/viz/NYC_Citibike_Challenge_16439586683850/NYCCitiBikeBreakdown)